dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 # Data Preprocessing

-Getting a data from kaggle using Kaggle API is a little tricky part, once done whole road is clear to play with data.
+Getting a data from kaggle using Kaggle API is a little tricky part.
 For brevity, I will leave that part in notebooks and suppose that all data is downloaded.

 The dataset once unzipped we get the data in following directory structure.